Services we offer

 Where does ASN offer ABA Sevices?

 Autism Support Now offers ABA services for the KC Metro area, as well as Southeast Missouri region (including Cape Girardeau, MO and Sikeston, MO).
 We offer in home service and in clinic services in the Kansas City metro.
 Currently we only offer “in home” services in the Southeast Missouri region.
-We will have clinic services by 4th quarter in SEMO.
+We will have clinic services in June 2018 in the SEMO region.

 Applied Behavior Analysis (ABA)

 ABA focuses on providing treatments that revolve around socially significant behaviors.
 This can be done through behavioral interventions, skill acquisition and problem behavior reduction for individuals who are on the autism spectrum.
 ABA has seven key features that serve as the guiding principles.
 These guiding principles are that ABA is applied, behavioral, analytic, conceptually systematic, technological, effective and can be generalized.
 ABA focuses on behaviors that are observable and measurable in order to determine the function of a behavior.

 Early Intensive Behavioral Intervention (EIBI)

 EIBI is an evidence-based practice using ABA principles to work on skill acquisition and to increase appropriate behaviors while decreasing unwanted behaviors for children ages 18 months to 7 years of age.
 Skill acquisition is done in EIBI through a procedure called discrete trial training in a one-on-one adult to child environment.
 EIBI strives to maximize the child’s success in areas such as social skills, play, language, pre-academic skills and daily living skills.